 The carbs then pass naturally through your body, with a very small amount being absorbed (but not enough to halt your weight loss).

-Avoid carb blockers if you are pregnant or have a chronic disease or cardiovascular condition.
+Avoid carb blockers for keto or a low carb diet if you are pregnant or have a chronic disease or cardiovascular condition.

 Although Dietrine is claimed to be safe to take with other drugs or herbal supplements, it might be best to ask your doctor first.
 This powerful, potent carb blocker is backed up with independent lab tests and has no known side effects at all.
 They also come with a money-back guarantee.